 The Tennessee gambling landscape is a land of contradictions.
 On one hand, the in-person gambling options are quite limited with not a single casino or racetrack to be found anywhere in the state.
-On the other hand, Tennessee is home to a growing number of online betting options that include fantasy sports, racing betting and mobile sports betting.
+On the other hand, Tennessee is home to a growing number of online betting options that include mobile sports betting, fantasy sports, and horse racing betting.

 The in-person gambling options in Tennessee consist of a state lottery that was established in 2003 and a limited selection of charitable games such as raffles and cakewalks.
 This is one of the few states in the Union that even bans charitable bingo and poker games.
 With this in mind, it should come as no surprise that social poker games are similarly outlawed.

 Forms of gambling that are legal in Tennessee:

 - Sports betting (online and mobile)